Coarse macrocalcifications within the breast are a morphological descriptive term for a type of breast calcification.

 nipple retraction or inversion

 Contrast enhanced mammography (CEM) is a complementary breast imaging modality.
-A finite number of sequential images are obtained with X-ray beam produced at a high energy, above the K-edge of Iodine, and with an intravenous non-ionic Iodine contrast agent injected between pre and post contrast...
+A finite number of sequential images are obtained with X-ray beam produced at a high energy, above the K-edge of Iodine (33 KeV) 5, and with an intravenous non-ionic Iodine contrast agent injected between pre and pos...

 Cooper ligaments are the fibrous connections between the inner side of the breast skin and the pectoral muscles.
 Working in conjunction with the fatty tissues and the more fibrous lobular tissues, they are largely responsible for maintaining the shape and configuration of the breast.
 They play a...